Adamskoullos/VueX-4-and-The-Composition-API-Best-Practice/README.md

 2. API end-points

 I couldn't use the basic json-placeholder api's as I needed two and also need to save db state.
-I also didn't want to use local storage as the whole point is to model real life workflows.
+I also didn't want to use local storage or Firebase as the whole point is to model workflows working with Rest api's.
 This meant using Axios/Fetch with the async try/catch pattern each time connecting to the db and also dealing with updating the VueX store each time.

 Ania Kubow has a great YouTube video detailing how to make mock api's and deploy them to Heroku: https://www.youtube.com/watch?v=FLnxgSZ0DG4